-Unfortunately, there is no easy way to decide whether it is definitively worth it to take a personal injury case to trial or not.
-There are many factors to take into consideration, and the decision is best made with the help of a personal injury attorney at your side.
+Unfortunately, there is no easy way to decide whether it is definitively worth taking a personal injury case to trial.
+There are many factors to consider, and the decision is best made with the help of a personal injury attorney at your side.

 Liability in a Personal Injury Case

 One of the most important aspects of a personal injury claim is determining who was liable for the accident.
 Deciding who was at fault in an accident and for injuries that occurred, as a result, will impact the entire case.
 Our team of skilled personal injury attorneys will prove who was at fault as they investigate the evidence.
 They’ll present your case and prove who was responsible for the accident and that your injuries are a direct result of that accident, and you’ll get the compensation you deserve.

 Statute of Limitations for Serious Injuries in Las Vegas, NV

 In a personal injury case, it’s essential to move quickly, so the statute of limitations as defined by NRS 11.190 is not exceeded.
 This statute covers personal injury cases, including car accidents, wrongful deaths, slip-and-falls, and other types of serious injuries, and for most cases, the timeframe is limited to two years from the date of the accident to file a civil action lawsuit.
 Within this time frame, you’re advised to seek legal representation if you feel it’s appropriate.
 Once legal action on your lawsuit commences, you’re no longer limited to a specified timeframe before the case is presented and compensation is claimed.

 When Does the Statute of Limitations Begin in Nevada?